-dDedup could simply use the same encoded form for local database storage.
-Doing so, however, would lead to significant performance degradation for read queries to the newest record in the encoding chain, which we observe to be the common case with app-level versioning and inclusions.
+dbDedup could simply use the same encoded form for local database storage.
+Doing so, however, would lead to significant performance degradation for read queries to the newest record in the encoding chain, which we observe to be the common case with applevel versioning and inclusions.
 Because the intermediate records in a forward chain are all stored in the encoded form using the previous one as the source, decoding the latest record requires retrieving all the deltas along the chain, all the way back to the first record, which is stored unencoded.

-Instead, dDedup uses backward encoding (Fig. 4b) to optimize for read queries to recent records.
-That is, for local storage, dDedup performs delta compression in the reverse temporal order, using the new record as the source and the similar candidate record as the target.
+Instead, dbDedup uses backward encoding (Fig. 4b) for local storage to optimize for read queries to recent records.
+That is, for local storage, dbDedup performs delta compression in the reverse temporal order, using the new record as the source and the similar candidate record as the target.
 As a result, the most recent record in an encoding chain is always stored unencoded.
-While backward encoding is optimized for reads, it amplifies the number of writes, since the older records selected as candidates need to be updated to the encoded form.
-To mitigate the write amplification, dDedup caches backward-encoded records to be written back to the database and delays the updates until system I/O is relatively idle, which we will discuss in more detail in Section 3.3.
+Read queries to the latest version thus incur no decoding overhead at all.
+Although backward encoding is optimized for reads, it creates two potential issues.
+First, it amplifies the number of write operations, since an older record selected as a source needs to be updated to the encoded form.
+To mitigate the write amplification, dbDedup caches backward-encoded records to be written back to the database and delays the updates until system I/O is relatively idle, which we discuss in more detail in Section 3.3.
+A second issue arises when an older record is selected as the source.
+The existing data (a delta from its current base record) is replaced by the delta from the new record.
+Since backward encoding realizes space savings by updating delta sources, such overlapped encoding (Fig. 5) on the same source records can lead to some compression loss.
+Forward encoding, in contrast, naturally avoids this problem since no writeback is required.
+Fortunately, we find overlapped encoding is not common in real-world applications-most (>95%) updates are incremental based on the latest version (see Section 5.2).

-While dDedup performs delta encoding between new and candidate records in two directions, it only incurs the computation overhead of one encoding pass.
-Specifically, dDedup first generates the forward-encoded data and then uses it to efficiently compute the backward-encoded data at memory speed.
+dbDedup performs delta encoding between new and candidate records in two directions, yet it only incurs the computation overhead of one encoding pass.
+It achieves this by first generating the forward-encoded data and then efficiently transforming it into the backward delta at memory speed.
 We call this process re-encoding and detail the algorithm in Section 4.2.